jaib1/ludoSim/README.md

 b = Board() # look at the optional input args to set the Board object however you'd like b.playGame()
 ```
+The `analysis/gameAnalysis.py` contains information and code for running a set number of 2 player games, with those players taking the positions of 'player 0' and 'player 1' (see https://github.com/jaib1/ludoSim/blob/master/StandardLudoBoard.png).
+Saved results already exist in the `analysis/gamesResults.out` file.
+To load that data and see the results, follow the instructions at the bottom of the `analysis/gameAnalysis.py` file.

 *Note, this package was created within the Anaconda 5.3.0 distribution (running Python 3.7.0), and imports some packages native to Anaconda 5.3.0.
 For best results, run this code within Anaconda 5.3.0*